-From: Matt Young and Ben Goodman
+From: Ben Goodman

-Subject: 2016 in-stream PIT tagging in the Methow River basin.
+Subject: 2017 in-stream PIT tagging in the Methow River basin.

 Productivity of Methow River basin spring Chinook Salmon Oncorhynchus tshawytscha and summer steelhead O. mykiss is low due, at least in part, to the poor survival of natural-origin fish (Murdoch et al. 2012).
 However, it is unknown whether the diminished survival occurs at a particular life stage, or if survival is poor across all life stages.
 Murdoch et al. (2012) recommended that PIT-tag based assessment of survival could be useful in investigating limiting life stages for spring Chinook Salmon and summer steelhead.
 Instream PIT tagging of juvenile Chinook Salmon and steelhead parr has been conducted in the Methow Basin over the last several years to estimate parr-to-smolt survival, identify stream of origin for returning adults, evaluate life-history differences among specific stocks (e.g., emigration timing), or as part of an ongoing relative reproductive success study.
-In 2016, we conducted in-stream PIT tagging in the Twisp, Chewuch, and Methow basins with the objective of refining methodologies to estimate the population size of natural-origin juvenile spring Chinook Salmon and steelhead, while meeting sampling requirements of the relative reproductive success study of steelhead in the Twisp basin (i.e., 2,500 total parr assuming that 1,500 will be age-1 parr).
-This memo summarizes the methods and results of our in-stream PIT tagging in 2016.
+In 2017, we conducted in-stream PIT tagging in the Twisp basin with the objective of refining methodologies to estimate the population size of natural-origin juvenile spring Chinook Salmon and steelhead, while meeting sampling requirements of the relative reproductive success study of steelhead (i.e., 2,500 total parr assuming that 1,250 will be age-1 parr).
+This memo summarizes the methods and results of our in-stream PIT tagging in 2017.

-We used a combination of angling and electrofishing to collect spring Chinook Salmon and steelhead parr in 2016.
+We used a combination of angling and electrofishing to collect spring Chinook Salmon and O. mykiss parr in 2017.
 Angling was conducted following equipment rules for selective fisheries (i.e., unscented artificial flies or lures with a single, barbless hook) defined in annual sport fishing rule pamphlets for Washington State.
-Backpack electrofishing was conducted using a Halltech HT-2000 pulsed DC battery powered backpack electrofisher with a telescoping anode pole and stainless steel cable cathode.
-Boat electrofishing was conducted in a 13-ft shocking raft using a Smith Root model 1.5kVA electrofisher powered by a 2000-Watt generator with a bowmounted anode, and paired cathode skirts on each raft side.
-The raft allowed the rower to position the raft in the current while another person netted fish from a secure standing platform above the anode.
+Backpack electrofishing was conducted using a Halltech HT-2000 pulsed DC battery powered backpack electrofisher with a 3-piece anode pole and stainless steel cable cathode.
 Electrofisher voltage and frequency were altered by date and location to maximize capture efficiency and minimize fish injury.
-Sampling efficiency using these techniques varied throughout the sampling period in relation to river flows and staff availability.
 Start time, stop time, and the number of samplers (i.e., effort) were recorded for each angling event.
 Electrofishing effort was measured as the number of seconds the unit was operating (i.e., wand time).
 The number of crew members was also recorded for each electrofishing event.